jelera/jelera.github.io/_posts/2019/04/2019-04-21-Enumerable-in-Ruby-group_by_and_transform_values.md

 author: jose
 ---
-In the beginning of my learning experience with Ruby at Flatiron School, I came across an lab that was quite a challenge, **grouping items from an enumerable and return a hash**, where the keys and values had been arranged in ordered semantic way.
+In the beginning of my learning experience with Ruby at Flatiron School, I came across a lab that was quite a challenge, **grouping items from an enumerable and return a hash**, where the keys and values had been arranged in an ordered semantic way.
 After a hefty amount of Google searches, this premise was all too common when working with collections, such as arrays or hashes.